olenastu/AzureDataEngineer/README.md

-I enrolled *Azure Data Engineer* course and will use this repository to create my first projects using ADS.
+I enrolled *Azure Data Engineer* course led by SzkolaChmury.pl and will use this repository to create my first projects using ADS.